SNmcdarby1/Xascapade-Safari-tours/README.md

  15.Acknowledgement

 ##### Who are we
- - We are a privately owned travel gaency company that does personalised safari travel packages in Kenya.
+- We are a privately owned travel agency company that does personalised safari travel packages in Kenya.

-- Project Strategy and Intent is to personalise the tours according to the clients desires.
+- The project Strategy and Intent is to personalise the tours according to the clients desires.
 - Guiding Principles is the brand to connect with the communities back in Kenya in both historical and cultural values.
-- Functionality and Subjectibility is to bring the feeling for clarity of the safaris in Kenya that will satisfy the need of the customer.
+- The Functionality and Subjectibility by providing the feel and look  for clarity of the safaris in Kenya that will satisfy the need of the customer.

 ### 1. Approach